 Moon signs show your domestic habits – the environment you want when you shut the door to the outside world.
 One male client of mine with moon in Gemini isn’t happy until the house is buzzing to the sound of casual callers bringing gossip, phones ringing, email alerts and 24 hour TV news on in the background, in case anything interesting just happened.
 This is likely to be a hangover from your childhood when you were brought up in an environment just like this – full of interesting gadgets, people calling 24/7, and – especially – the gossiping neighbours!
 Your mother could even have been like the Big Sister you never had, instead of the stereotyped, smothering, attentive figure we associate with moms and mums.
 Concerned more about educating you, she encouraged you to read and develop your intellect, instead of nagging you to eat all of your greens!

 MOON IN CANCER

-Like Sun in Cancer it must be said that you’re easily hurt and never forget a slight, never quite letting go of the past.
-There is a deep, nostalgic element to your psychological make-up, but maybe you’re just a little too insular.
-Privacy is a big thing for you – you have an invisible ‘keep out’ sign to guard against anything that might interfere with your personal world.
-Your early domestic environment taught the value of family and staying close to siblings and relatives.
+It has to be said that you’re easily hurt and never forget a slight, never quite let go of the past.
+There is a deep nostalgic element to your psychological make-up, but maybe you’re just a little too insular – you could step back a little more and see that the world is a much bigger place than you readily appreciate.
+Privacy is a big thing for you – maybe more than sun Cancer – you have an invisible ‘keep out’ sign to guard against anything that might interfere with your personal world.

 Your mother was mostly protective and supportive at best; smothering and interfering at worst.
 But you always felt she would do anything for you, and the family would rally around if you were in trouble.
 Thus you feel most secure when the home environment and family unit is functioning well – the least hint of trouble here and you start worrying.
 The family comes first!
 Always.
 For some of you it’s a religion.